grapheco/InteractiveGraph/README.md

 __Step 2.__ open `dist/examples/example1.html` in Web browser.

-DO NOT attempt to use `gulp deploy` if you are not bluejoe2008@github.

 ## <a name='LICENSE'></a>LICENSE

 InteractiveGraph is licensed under the BSD 2-Clause "Simplified" License.

-However, it is appreciated that let me know how you use it in your projects!!!
-Please create a new issue (https://github.com/bluejoe2008/InteractiveGraph/issues/new) to submit information including your name (github username), organization, and project.
+However, it is appreciated if you let we know how you use InteractiveGraph in your projects!!!
+Please fill the use case table (https://github.com/bluejoe2008/InteractiveGraph/wiki/use-case-collection) with your name (github username), organization, and project.